TRIQS/dft_tools/doc/guide/conv_W90.rst

 (the converter will print a warning message and turns off the use of rotation matrices, which leads to an incorrect mapping between equivalent correlated shells).

+Note that in the case of spin-orbit coupling, these rotation matrices in general mix spin and orbital components.

 Current limitations
 ----------------------------------------------